pineapplemachine/PyDwarf/tutorial.md

 * `output`: Which directory to output the raws to after the scripts have run and modified them.
 If set to `null` (in json) or `None` (in Python) then the output directory will be the same as the input.
 * `backup`: Before anything else is done, if it's not `null` or `None`, the input raws will be copied and saved to this directory.
 * `version`: Specifies the Dwarf Fortress version.
 For example, `"version": "0.40.24"`.
 If set to `auto` then PyDwarf will attempt to detect the Dwarf Fortress version automatically.
 This should succeed as long as either the `input` or `output` directory is somewhere inside Dwarf Fortress's directory.
+* `dfhackdir`: The location of a hack/ directory, if any, within the Dwarf Fortress directory
+* `dfhackver`: The version of DFHack contained within a hack/ directory, if any, within the Dwarf Fortress directory
 * `scripts`: Lists the scripts that should be run.
 * `packages`: Lists the Python packages that should be imported.
 In essence, it specifies for PyDwarf that it should look for scripts inside the `scripts` package, in this case a directory containing an `__init__.py` file.
 This is an advanced feature and the typical user won't need to worry about this.